wallawil/CS207/Secret Diary Entries/Log 4 - Trouble with Servos and Bluetooth.md

 If this works, I'll be very pleased.

-As is often the case, I might find out the real cause of the problem and the real source at a later date.\
+As is often the case, I might find out the real cause of the problem and a proper solution at a much later date.\
 However, I've already spent a lot of time trying to figure out this problem.
 Maybe a weird work-around is the best course of action.